Admission to Graduate College

 - Program Requirements - Please check the catalog pages for the degree program of interest for the possibility of additional requirements needed to complete the application for admission.

-The application for international admission and all supporting documents should be submitted by May 1 for the fall semester, October 1 for the spring semester, and March 1 for both summer sessions for priority consideration.
+The application for international admission and all supporting documents should be submitted by May 1 for the fall semester and October 1 for the spring semester for priority consideration.
 Applications are still accepted after the priority dates.
 Admission will not be granted until all supporting documentation as listed above has been received and evaluated.
 Upon acceptance, notification will be sent to the student along with an I-20 (Certificate of Eligibility).

 Full payment of tuition and fees must be paid at registration each semester.
 International students are required to purchase a health insurance policy provided by the university.
 Tech receives no remuneration as a result of international student enrollment in the health insurance plan.